Watson-Personal-Assistant/developer/_content/flavours/hospitality.md

 For some of the skills, you use the cognitive portal to add knowledge to the skill.
 For more information about the cognitive portal, see [Hospitality consoles]({{site.baseurl}}/flavours/hospitality_components).

-All built-in skills for Watson Assistant for Hospitality are assigned to the `cognitive-spaces` skillset.
-You also have access to the `industry` skillset that is provided with Watson Assistant for Industry.
+All built-in skills for Watson Assistant for Hospitality are assigned to the `hospitality` skillset.
+The industry built-in skills are also added to the `hospitality` skillset.
 For details, see [Industry skills]({{site.baseurl}}/flavours/industry).

+For information about the maturity level of each skill, see the [Alpha and beta features]({{site.baseurl}}/get-help/release_notes/#alpha-and-beta-features) section of the Release Notes topic.

 ### Venues and Responses
 - Registered name: responses